pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Your Answer:**

+* The fucntion reset is connecting to the mongoose database and deleting all party "collection" items in the DB.
+Then creating the one user Ooooooontz SPICY as an exclusive party member.
+Errors are displayed by console.error and success is console.log then disconnecting from the DB.

 - [ ] Imagine that as a user, you enter your username and password into a site in order to signup.